Efficient Non-parametric Bayesian Hawkes Processes: Experiments

-\paragraph{Results} The top of \cref{tab:results} shows the mean L2 distance between the learned and the true $\phi(\cdot)$ and $\mu$ on toy data.
-Gibbs-Hawkes and EM-Hawkes get closest triggering kernels to $\phicos$; naturally, the parametric Hawkes -- which uses an exponential kernel -- fits $\phiexp$ best.
-The parametric model retrieves $\mu$ slightly better on both synthetic datasets.
-The learned triggering kernels for $\phiexp$ and $\phicos$ are shown in \cref{fig:toy_exp} and in the online supplement~\citep{appendix}.
-The ODE-based method performs well on $(\mucos,\phicos)$ but badly on $(\muexp,\phiexp)$.
+\paragraph{Results.} The top of \cref{tab:results} shows the mean relative L2 distance between the learned and the true $\phi$ and $\mu$ on toy data.
+First, Gibbs-Hawkes and EM-Hawkes are the closest the models to the ground truth cosine model according to the average error values ($\text{AVG}_{\text{cos}}$).
+For the exponential simulation model, both approaches gain the second and the third lowest errors respectively among all methods, and as expected, the parametric Hawkes -- which uses an exponential kernel -- fits the model best.
+In contrast, the parametric model retrieves the cosine model worse because of its mismatch with the ground truth model.
+The learned triggering kernels for $\phiexp$ and $\phicos$ by our approaches are shown in \cref{fig:toy_exp} and \cref{fig:toy_cos} in the appendix.
+The ODE-based method performs unsatisfactorily on both simulation settings and it is observed that it performs better on $(\mucos,\phicos)$ than on $(\muexp,\phiexp)$.
+We explain the second observation as that the regularization of the ODE-based method encourages those triggering kernels that have small L2 norms for their derivatives and the derivative of $\phi_{\exp}(x)$ has a larger norm than that of $\phi_{\cos}(x)$.
 Notably, tuning the hyper-parameters of the WH method is challenging, and \cref{tab:results} shows the best result obtained after a rather exhaustive experimentation.
-In summary, compared with state-of-the-art methods, our approaches achieve better performances for data generated by kernels from several parametric classes; as expected the parametric models are only effective for data generated from their own class.
+We speculate that the overall better performance of our approaches is due to the regularization induced by the prior distributions and less difficult hyper-parameter selection.
+In addition, we also note that EM-Hawkes always performs better at discovering triggering kernels than Gibbs-Hawkes and this observation also holds on the real-life data.
+Thus, we conclude that generating multiple samples per iteration tends to improve modeling of the triggering kernels.
+In summary, compared with state-of-the-art methods, our approaches achieve better performances for data generated by kernels from several parametric classes; as expected, the parametric models are only effective for data generated from their own class.

-\paragraph{Effect of Halpin's Procedure} In \cref{sec:computational_complexity} we show that using Halpin's procedure reduces the complexity of calculating $p_{ij}$ from quadratic to linear.
+\paragraph{Effect of Halpin's Procedure.} In \cref{sec:computational_complexity}, we show that using Halpin's procedure reduces the complexity of calculating $p_{ij}$ from quadratic to linear.
 We now empirically validate this speed up.
 To distinguish between quadratic and linear complexity, we compute the ratio between running time and data size, as shown in \cref{fig:halpin}.
 The ratio when using Halpin's procedure remains roughly constant as data size increases (the ratio increases linearly without the optimization), which implies that Halpin's procedure renders linear calculation of $p_{ij}$ and of branching structures.
 Later, we will show the linear complexity of our method on real data.